The Vermont Statutes Online

 § 364.
 Governor's staff officers

-The governor may detail not more than five officers of the national guard or organized reserves or retired officers of any of the armed forces of the United States who are residents of Vermont for duty upon his or her staff, to serve during his or her pleasure, which details shall not add to the actual grade of the officers so appointed, and shall not relieve such officers from their ordinary duties except when actually on duty with the governor.
+The Governor may detail not more than five officers of the National Guard, Reserve Components of the U.S. Armed Forces, or retired officers of any branch of the U.S. Armed Forces who are residents of Vermont for duty on his or her staff.
+The appointed officers shall serve at his or her pleasure.
+Service on the Governor's staff shall not add to the actual grade of the appointed officers and shall not relieve them from their ordinary duties except when actually on duty with the Governor.
+(Amended 2021, No. 10, § 4.)

 § 365.
 Discharges to officers